trycourier/courier-go/README.md

 ```

 ## Unions

 Our API, particularly the send method, uses several unions.
 Our Go SDK provides
-strongly typed factories to construct these unions `courier.Message.NewMessageFromTemplateMessage(...)`.
+strongly typed factories to construct these unions, such as `courier.NewMessageFromContentMessage(...)`.

 ```go
 import (